docker/docs/docker-for-aws/upgrade.md

 title: Docker for AWS Upgrades
 ---

-Upgrades are done by applying a new version of the AWS Cloudformation template that powers Docker for Azure.
+To upgrade, apply a new version of the AWS Cloudformation template that powers Docker for Azure.
 Depending on changes in the next version, an upgrade involves:

  * Changing the AMI backing manager and worker nodes (the Docker engine ships in the AMI)
  * Upgrading service containers